keremcankurt/react-ts-multi-select-rickmorty/README.md

 # Multi Select Component

-This is a custom multi select component built using React.
+This is a custom multi select component built using React and Typescript.

 <img src="public/1.png" alt="1">